nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 - unix join command (for relational data)
 - python for exploration algorithms
 - be careful not to "take work home with you"
+- what about not deleting things but archiving them in place and choosing not to copy them to the next implementation of knowledge systems in a few years `commit 3a4d69105ae71127885d08acfc9746ad21b665ef`

 ` zet/20221007043646/README.md `